 → Cardiovascular Health

-Goji berries are able to combat oxidized cholesterol, a key factor in heart disease.
+Goji berries can combat oxidized cholesterol, a key factor in heart disease.
 Chinese research shows that goji berries can increase the production of superoxide dismutase (SOD), an enzyme that prevents cholesterol from oxidizing and sticking to artery walls.

 → Beauty food